-Marcus and Shane loaded the used baseball equipment from Play It Again Sports into the trunk of the dark blue, Ford Thunderbird.
+Marcus and Shane loaded the used baseball equipment into the trunk of the dark blue, Ford Thunderbird.
 The car belonged to Marcus.
-His girlfriend leaned against the car waiting for them to load the trunk so Shane could climb in the back seat where Jose sat.
+His girlfriend leaned against the car, arms folded, waiting for them to load the trunk so Shane could climb in the back seat where Jose sat.

 Marcus and his group rolled up to the high school’s baseball diamond before Josh and his group did.
 Josh was to meet them at the diamond with the rest of the players that were pooled in his van.
 The field was already being used by teenagers and there wasn’t any room to form a new game.